People and process

 Print this page

-Apps are added in groups (a category) relating to a health condition or aspect of healthy living.
-The categories we review are usually determined in response to requests from the Healthify editorial team, external requests from clinicians and consumers or from searching other independent app review websites.
+Apps are organised into categories relating to a health condition or aspect of healthy living.
+The categories chosen are in response to requests from the Healthify team, clinicians and consumers or from searching other independent app review websites.
+For example, the group of apps for women's health, includes categories for endometriosis, fertility, period tracking and PCOS apps.

-Once a category has been identified, we carry out a search to work out which apps to include.
-We discover new apps in a number of different ways, including:
+Once a category has been chosen, we search for apps and decide which ones to include.
+We find new apps in a number of different ways, including:

 • a literature review of research papers

-• published reviews of individual or categories of apps on other independent app review websites
+• published reviews of apps on other independent app review websites

 • searches on Apple and Google Play app stores